 Our board of directors has undertaken a review of the independence of each director.
-Based on information provided by each director concerning his or her background, employment, and affiliations, our board of directors has determined that none of our directors, other than Mr. Dines, has any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the listing standards.
+Based on information provided by each director concerning his or her background, employment, and affiliations, our board of directors has determined that none of our directors, other than Mr. Dines, has any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director sonsidered the current and prior relationships that term is defined under the listing standards.
 In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our shares by each non-employee director and the transactions described in the section titled "Certain Relationships and Related Party Transactions."